 Can I call my camper?

 Campers may only receive phone calls in the case of an emergency.
-These calls must go through the dean of the camp.
-If you have an emergency, phone 609-859-2262.
-(Remember cell phones are not allowed at camp)
+These calls must go through the program directors.
+If you have an emergency, phone 609-859-2262 and leave a voicemail if no one answers.
+Someone will get back to you ASAP.
+Please remember that cell phones are not allowed at camp!

 Can I send mail to my camper?